 Also follow these tips to avoid becoming a victim of online banking fraud:

 - Never disclose sensitive information in an email.
 This includes account numbers, credit card numbers, usernames, passwords, PINs, driver's license numbers and Social Security numbers.

 - Don't reply to unsolicited emails that appear to originate from Nationwide Bank.
-If you have questions about your Nationwide account, please login using the secure online message Safekeys center.
+If you have questions about your Nationwide account, please log in using the secure online message Safekeys center.

-- Update your password on a regular basis and never divulge it to anyone.
+- Update your password on a regular basis, and never divulge it to anyone.
 Many information security experts recommend that you change your passwords at least every 60 days.

 - Be wary of email requests asking you to verify or reconfirm confidential personal information.
 In many fraudulent email cases, the email address of the sender appears genuine (e.g., firstname.lastname@example.org), as do the design and graphics.

 - Never open emails or attachments that come from an unrecognized source.
 Delete both the email and the attachment, as it may contain a virus or malicious program.
 We also encourage you to use and maintain the most updated anti-virus software.

 Steps to take if you suspect you’re a victim of a phishing scheme

 If you suspect that you may have provided confidential information to a fraudulent website, please take the following steps:

 - Contact Nationwide Bank immediately at 1-877-422-6569, Monday – Friday, 8 a.m. – 8 p.m.
 ET.